hasanbinboga/dapper-stack/README.md

 First, I added the fields that are in the basic entity class but not included in the tables to the existing entities.

 ![image](https://user-images.githubusercontent.com/27738643/210181405-61339564-266f-4405-9832-1b5a619d872f.png)

+Relationships between old tables were not defined.
+I created these relationships in the new tables.
+You can find the create scripts I created for new tables in this folder.